janritter/kvb-api-caller/README.md

 ## Usage

 1. Start the [KVB API](https://github.com/janritter/kvb-api) on localhost:8080
-2. Start a locally running Jaeger or adapt Jager configuration in `app.py`
+2. Start a locally running Open Telemetry collector on port 4317 or adapt the configuration in `app.py`
 3. Start the kvb-api-caller via `python3 app.py`